cyschneck/centerline-width/README.md

 riverWidthFromCenterline(transect_span_distance=3,
 			apply_smoothing=True,
 			remove_intersections=False,
-			coordinate_type="Decimal Degrees",
+			coordinate_unit="Decimal Degrees",
 			save_to_csv=None)
 ```
 * [OPTIONAL] transect_span_distance (int): Sum up n number of points around a center point to determine the slope (increase to decrease the impact of sudden changes), defaults to 6, must be greater than 2 (since the slope is found from the difference in position between two points), measured orthogonal to the centerline
 * [OPTIONAL] apply_smoothing (boolean): Apply a B-spline smoothing to centerline
 * [OPTIONAL] remove_intersections (boolean): Iterative remove intersecting lines, to maintain the most width lines, but return only non-intersecting width lines, defaults to True
-* [OPTIONAL] coordinate_type (string): Coordinates of the river are return as "Decimal Degrees" (latitude/longtidue) or converted to a distance from the first point on the left bank as "Relative Distance", defaults to "Decimal Degree"
+* [OPTIONAL] coordinate_unit (string): Coordinates of the river are return as "Decimal Degrees" (latitude/longtidue) or converted to a distance from the first point on the left bank as "Relative Distance", defaults to "Decimal Degree"
 * [OPTIONAL] save_to_csv (string): CSV filename to output width, defaults to None (no file is saved), requires a .csv extension (Column Headers: `Centerline Latitude (Deg)", "Centerline Longitude (Deg)", "Width (km)`)

 Important note, when using `apply_smoothing=True`, the centerline generated is the result of evenly spaced coordinates generated from the original Voronoi coordinates, so the smoothed coordinates may not match exactly to the original centerline coordinates.
 When `apply_smoothing=False`, width lines are generated from the evenly spaced centerline coordinates